osg-htc/docs/docs/data/install-hadoop.md

 #### Upgrading the DataNodes

-Once the primary namenode has completed its upgrade process, bring up the DataNodes.
+Once the primary NameNode has completed its upgrade process, bring up the DataNodes.
 Verify that you have the HDFS rpms from OSG 3.4 installed and then turn on the DataNode service:

 ``` console
 root@datanode # /etc/init.d/hadoop-hdfs-datanode start
 ```

-After all the DataNodes have been brought back up, the primary namenode should exit safe mode automatically.
+After all the DataNodes have been brought back up, the primary NameNode should exit safe mode automatically.
 You can check on the safe mode status by running:

 ``` console